Available with Spatial Analyst license.

 By default, shadow and light are shades of gray associated with integers from 0 to 255 (increasing from black to white).

 The primary factor when creating a hillshade map for any particular location is the location of the sun in the sky.

 The azimuth is the angular direction of the sun, measured from north in clockwise degrees from 0 to 360.
 An azimuth of 90 degrees is east.
 The default azimuth is 315 degrees (NW).

 The altitude is the slope or angle of the illumination source above the horizon.
 The units are in degrees, from 0 (on the horizon) to 90 (overhead).
 The default is 45 degrees.

-Using hillshade for display
+Hillshade use for display

 You can add other layers, such as land-use types, vegetation, roads, or streams, to further increase the informational content in the display.

-Using hillshade in analysis
+Hillshade use in analysis

 By modeling shade (the default option), you can calculate the local illumination and whether the cell falls in a shadow or not.

 By modeling shadow, you can identify each cell that will be in the shadow of another cell at a particular time of day.
 Cells that are in the shadow of another cell are coded 0; all other cells are coded with integers from 1 to 255.
 You can reclassify all values greater than 1 to 1, producing a binary output raster.
 In the example below, the black areas are in shadow.
 The azimuth is the same in each image, but the sun angle (altitude) has been modified.